 When thousands of gold seekers rushed to Colorado, demand was strong for speedy and reliable mail service east and west from the mining camps scattered among the Rocky Mountains.
 Post offices were established at Auraria, Coraville, Denver City, and Montana City; however, there were few good mail routes to connect with the East.

-At that time, businessmen from Atchison, Kansas, sought to open a new road to the mines which would follow the 1st Standard Parallel as closely as possible.
+At that time, businessmen from Atchison, Kansas, sought to open a new road to the mines that would follow the 1st Standard Parallel as closely as possible.
 William H. Russell and John S. Jones of Leavenworth, Kansas, established the Leavenworth & Pike’s Peak Express stage line to Denver in the Spring of 1859.
-It followed the well-established military road to Fort Riley and then swung north and west up the Republican River to its headwaters in southern Nebraska before crossing the high plains to the head of the South Platte River.
+It followed the well-established military road to Fort Riley.
+Then it swung north and west up the Republican River to its headwaters in southern Nebraska before crossing the high plains to the head of the South Platte River.
 The Atchison businessmen felt that about 60 miles could be saved by a westbound road that would join the Pikes Peak Express route in Jewell County.

 The boundary between Kansas and Nebraska Territory was established in 1854 at 40 degrees north latitude and was the baseline for all public land surveys in Kansas and Nebraska.